Incubating and Hatching Chinese Blue Breasted Quail

 If your incubator does not have an automatic turner, and you cannot retrofit one to it, you will have to turn the eggs by hand at least twice a day.
 The more often the eggs are turned the better.
 When turning eggs by hand, you can simply roll them from one side to the other in a half turn.
 It is helpful to mark an X on one side of the egg with a felt tip ink pen so you will know how far to turn the eggs.
 It is important to not roll the eggs in the same direction every time.
 Improper rolling can cause the chalazae that holds the yolk in place to tear and set the yolk free.
 If this happens the embryo will die.

+If your incubator has an egg rack, place the egg into it with the small, narrow end pointing down and the large blunt end facing upward.
+If your incubator does not have an egg rack, the eggs should be carefully laid on their side, leaving a narrow gap between them.
+Do not overcrowd them.
 As soon as the eggs warm to the temperature inside the incubator the tiny germ cell (embryo) starts to develop.
 Once the eggs are placed in the incubator try not to open it more than is absolutely necessary.

 Chinese Blue Breasted Quail eggs should be incubated at a constant temperature of 99.5 to 99.9 degrees F. (37.5 to 37.7 C) in a forced air incubator If you are using a still air incubator the temperature should be adjusted to 100 degrees F. (37.7 C).